Biden, Obama, Clinton mark 9/11 in NYC with display of unity

 Biden arrived in New York on Friday night as the skyline was illuminated by the “Tribute in Light,” hauntingly marking where the towers once stood.

-Following the morning ceremony in New York City, Biden will visit the field near Shanksville, Pennsylvania, where a plane fell from the sky after heroic passengers fought terrorists to prevent it from reaching its Washington destination.
-And finally, he will head to the Pentagon, where the world’s mightiest military suffered an unthinkable blow to its very home.
+Following the morning ceremony in New York City, Biden will visit the field near Shanksville where the plane fell from the sky and then will head to the Pentagon, where the world’s mightiest military suffered an unthinkable blow to its very home.

 He gave voice to the pain that comes with memories of 9/11 in his video message, saying, “No matter how much time has passed, these commemorations bring everything painfully back as if you just got the news a few seconds ago.”